-Regulated Substances: BRME (6153600) SUBSTANCE (UNITS) YEAR SAMPLED MCLG MCL AMOUNT DETECTED RANGE LOW- HIGH VIOLATION TYPICAL SOURCE Barium (ppm) 2020 2 2 0.31 ND-0.31 No Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits.
-Metals testing is conducted every 3 years in accordance with the Virginia Waterworks Regulations.
-Nitrate [as Nitrogen] (ppm) 2021 10 10 0.95 ND-0.95 No Runoff of fertilizers; leaching of septic tanks or sewage; erosion of natural deposits.
-Substance (Units) YEAR SAMPLED MCLG MCL AMOUNT DETECTED Range Low- High VIOLATION Typical Source Combined Radium (pCi/L) 2014 0 5 0.565 ND - 0.565 NO Erosion of natural deposits.
+s that limit the amounts of certain contaminants in water provided by unts of some contaminants.
+The presence of these contaminants does not potential health effects can be obtained by calling the EPA Safe Drinking substance (UNITS) YEAR SAMPLED MCLG MCL AMOUNT DETECTED RANGE LOW- HIGH VIOLATION TYPICAL SOURCE Barium (ppm) 2020 2 2 0.31 ND-0.31 No Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits.
+Metals testing etals testing is conducted every 3 years in accordance with the Virginia Waterworks Regulations.
+Nitrate [as Nitrogen] (ppm) 2022 10 10 0.56 ND-0.56 No Runoff of fertilizers; leaching of septic tanks or sewage; erosion of natural deposits.
+Substance (Units) YEAR SAMPLED MCLG MCL AMOUNT DETECTED RANGE LOW- HIGH VIOLATION Typical Source Combined Radium (pCi/L) 2014 0 5 0.565 ND - 0.565 NO Erosion of natural deposits.
 Testing for radiological substances, such as Alpha Emitters and Beta Photon Emitters, is conducted every 9 years in accordance with the Virginia Waterworks Regulations.
-SUBSTANCE (UNITS) YEAR SAMPLED MCLG AL 90TH PERCENTILE RESULT SITES ABOVE AL VIOLATION TYPICAL SOURCE Copper (ppm) 2020 1.3 1.3 0.71 0 No Corrosion of household plumbing.
-Lead (ppb) 2020 0 15 2.4 0 No Corrosion of household plumbing.
+SUBSTANCE (UNITS) YEAR SAMPLED MCLG AL 90TH PERCENTILE RESULT SITES ABOVE AL VIOLATION TYPICAL SOURCE Copper 2020 13 13 0.71 0 No Corrosion of

+REGULATED SUBSTANCES: BRME (6153050)

+(ppm)

+2020

+1.5

+1.5

+0.51

+0

+10

+No

+household plumbing.

+Lead (ppb)

+2020

+0

+15

+2.4

+0

+No

+Corrosion of household plumbing.

 Lead and copper testing is conducted every 3 years in accordance with the Virginia Waterworks Regulations.

+UNREGULATED SUBSTANCES: BRME (6153050)

-Unregulated Substances: BRME (6153050) SUBSTANCE YEAR MCLG MCL AVERAGE RANGE TYPICAL SOURCE (UNITS) SAMPLED IVICLG WICL AVENAGE LOW-HIGH VIOLATION TTFICAL SOURCE Sodium (ppm) 2020 N/A NA 8.40 ND-37.5 No Runoff of road deicing chemicals; erosion of natural deposits.
-Microbiological Testing: No E. coli was detected in the water system during calendar year 2021..
+substance (UNITS) YEAR SAMPLED MCLG MCL AVERAGE RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Sodium (ppm) 2020 N/A NA 8.40 ND-37.5 No Runoff of road deicing chemicals; erosion of natural deposits.

+Microbiological Testing: No E. coli was detected in the water system during calendar year 2022.

 All abbreviations defined in the Glossary on Page 10.

-GLOSSARY

-90th Percentile Result
+90th Percentile Result:

 Result from a set of lead and copper samples that is used to determine if the water system will be required to implement additional actions.
 Action is only required should the 90th Percentile sample be higher than the Action Level listed for either copper or lead.

-Action Level (AL)
+Action Level (AL):

 The concentration of a contaminant that, if exceeded, triggers treatment or other requirements by the water supplier.

-Maximum Contaminant Level Goal (MCLG)
+Maximum Contaminant Level Goal (MCLG):

 The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-Maximum Contaminant Level (MCL)
+Maximum Contaminant Level (MCL):

 The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-ND
+ND:

 Not detected at testing limit.

-Picocuries Per Liter (pCi/L) Measurement of radioactivity.
+Picocuries Per Liter (pCi/L):

+Measurement of radioactivity.